tqhuy2018/Casper-Kotlin-sdk/README.md

 ## System requirement

-- The SDK is built with Kotlin version 1.5
+- The SDK is built with Kotlin language versioned 1.5

+To build and test the SDK you need the flowing things installed in your computer:

 - Java JDK version 11 or above, Java JDK 18 is suggested